Dhi13man/open_route_service/README.md

 1. **[Directions](https://openrouteservice.org/dev/#/api-docs/v2/directions/):**
    Route Generation between any two or more coordinates for any mode of transportation.
 For example, from a starting point to a destination on `'foot-walking'`.

-   This gives a `List` of `Coordinates` which can then be easily used to draw a Polyline route on a map in a Flutter Application or anything else you can think of.
+   Eg. `OpenRouteServiceDirections.getRouteCoordinates` gives a `List` of `Coordinates` which can then be easily used to draw a Polyline route on a map in a Flutter Application or anything else you can think of.

     | Route Drawn on Map using Coordinates |
     | ------------------------------------ |
     | ![Route Drawn on Map](https://raw.githubusercontent.com/Dhi13man/open_route_service/main/screenshots/directions_map.png) |

 2. **[Elevation](https://openrouteservice.org/dev/#/api-docs/elevation/):**
     Get the elevation of a coordinate or a list of coordinates.
 Fetches the [ElevationData] by taking a 2D [coordinate] and enriching it with  elevation from a variety of datasets.
-Uses the POST method for the endpoint.

     | Elevation Response Received |
     | --------------------------- |